bioFAM/scDoRI/README.md

 ## Usage
-You’ll work through two notebooks, using two separate config files to set parameters for your dataset preprocessing and training.
+You’ll work through three notebooks - Preprocessing, Training and Downstream analysis.
+This will require two separate config files to set parameters for your dataset preprocessing and training.
 ### Step 1: Preprocessing
 #### Edit paths and parameters in:
 ```bash